 New discoveries at existing GOM shelf fields are creating additional growth opportunities and providing new insights into potential sub-salt prospects identified with drilling successes and advanced seismic data.

 - Our ~440,000 gross acres on the GOM shelf generates over 60% of our total daily production.

 - Recently we have focused on analyzing newly acquired advanced seismic data over portions of our shelf acreage to identify future drilling opportunities.

-- Eleven wells have been drilled and completed by us at our Mahogany field since 2011.
+- Twelve wells have been drilled and completed by us at our Mahogany field since 2011.
 These wells, recompletions and selective remedial work have produced over 16 million barrels of oil equivalent since 2011.

 - By employing the lessons of success from Mahogany and seismic data reviews on other lease blocks, we anticipate Mahogany-like opportunities elsewhere on the shelf as well as in the deepwater.